IT-CDT WILL PROVIDE FOUR TRAINING STRANDS:

 Providing professional skills needed for either a successful career within industry or academia.
 Both Universities have a strong provision through our respective Doctoral Development Porgrammes, and the combination of appropriate training activities will form a foundation professional skills training.

-Two (one group and one solo) projects that stretch students and give them experience across the breadth of tribology, learning new skills and techniques.
+Students will be involved in group projects that aim to stretch and give you the experience across the breadth of tribology, learning new skills and techniques.
 These will be highly practical projects steered by industry partners.
-Students will learn test methods, experimental rigs, data processing, software and modelling.
+You will learn test methods, experimental rigs, data processing, software and modelling.

 Tribology Master Classes